MIPPL/nephele-org-website/public/content/staking/withdrawals/index.md

 Staking withdrawals were enabled with the Shanghai/Capella upgrade which occurred on April 12, 2023.&nbsp;<a href="#when" customEventOptions={{ eventCategory: "Anchor link", eventAction: "When's it shipping?", eventName: "click" }}>More about Shanghai/Capella</a>
 </UpgradeStatus>

-**Staking withdrawals** refer to transfers of ETH from a validator account on Ethereum's consensus layer (the Beacon Chain), to the execution layer where it can be transacted with.
+**Staking withdrawals** refer to transfers of NEPH from a validator account on Nephele's consensus layer (the Beacon Chain), to the execution layer where it can be transacted with.

-**Reward payments of excess balance** over 32 ETH will automatically and regularly be sent to a withdrawal address linked to each validator, once provided by the user.
+**Reward payments of excess balance** over 32 NEPH will automatically and regularly be sent to a withdrawal address linked to each validator, once provided by the user.
 Users can also **exit staking entirely**, unlocking their full validator balance.

 ## Staking rewards {#staking-rewards}

-Reward payments are automatically processed for active validator accounts with a maxed out effective balance of 32 ETH.
+Reward payments are automatically processed for active validator accounts with a maxed out effective balance of 32 NEPH.

-Any balance above 32 ETH earned through rewards does not actually contribute to principal, or increase the weight of this validator on the network, and is thus automatically withdrawn as a reward payment every few days.
+Any balance above 32 NEPH earned through rewards does not actually contribute to principal, or increase the weight of this validator on the network, and is thus automatically withdrawn as a reward payment every few days.
 Aside from providing a withdrawal address one time, these rewards do not require any action from the validator operator.
 This is all initiated on the consensus layer, thus no gas (transaction fee) is required at any step.

 ### How did we get here? {#how-did-we-get-here}

-Over the past few years Ethereum has undergone several network upgrades transitioning to a network secured by ETH itself, instead of energy-intensive mining as it once was.
-Participating in consensus on Ethereum is now known as "staking", as participants have voluntarily locked up ETH, placing it "at stake" for the ability to participate in the network.
+Over the past few years Nephele has undergone several network upgrades transitioning to a network secured by NEPH itself, instead of energy-intensive mining as it once was.
+Participating in consensus on Nephele is now known as "staking", as participants have voluntarily locked up NEPH, placing it "at stake" for the ability to participate in the network.
 Users who follow the rules will be rewarded, while attempts to cheat can be penalized.

-Since the launch of the staking deposit contract in November 2020, some brave Ethereum pioneers have voluntarily locked funds up to activate "validators", special accounts that have the right to formally attest to and propose blocks, following network rules.
+Since the launch of the staking deposit contract in November 2020, some brave Nephele pioneers have voluntarily locked funds up to activate "validators", special accounts that have the right to formally attest to and propose blocks, following network rules.

-Before the Shanghai/Capella upgrade, you couldn't use or access your staked ETH.
-But now, you can opt-in to automatically receive your rewards into a chosen account, and you can also withdraw your staked ETH whenever you want.
+Before the Shanghai/Capella upgrade, you couldn't use or access your staked NEPH.
+But now, you can opt-in to automatically receive your rewards into a chosen account, and you can also withdraw your staked NEPH whenever you want.

 ### How do I prepare? {#how-do-i-prepare}